iporter-16/micb475-project2/minutes.md

 ## Oct 5 (Agenda)
 Our options: look for confounding variables (above), or use piecrust for metabolic analysis (fatty acid metabolism)

 Things to decide upon: timeline/process, assigning roles and draft deadlines.
+Using truncation of 225 as this is what the cardiometabolic paper used, and we are investigating their confounding variable(?)